‘Craziest lawsuit’: Legal experts quickly push back on Texas AG’s attempt to overturn election

 “The public, and indeed the candidates themselves, have a compelling interest in ensuring that the selection of a President—any President—is legitimate,” Texas officials said in a court filing.
 “If that trust is lost, the American Experiment will founder.
 A dark cloud hangs over the 2020 Presidential election.”

-Law professors and other experts quickly said in harsh terms that it’s unlikely the Supreme Court will even hear the case, let alone rule in Texas’s favor, in part since Texas likely has no legal right to complain about other state election procedures.
+Law professors and other experts quickly said in harsh terms that it’s unlikely the Supreme Court will even hear the case, let alone rule in Texas’s favor, in part since Texas likely has no legal right to complain about other states’ election procedures.

 It looks like we have a new leader in the “craziest lawsuit filed to purportedly challenge the election” category: